Terms of Business Agreement

 We are also members of the British Insurance Brokers Association (BIBA).

 Ownership and Shareholding:

 We have no direct, or indirect, holding in any insurer and no insurer has any direct, or indirect, holding in us.
-We are an independent insurance intermediary who acts as your agent and on your behalf when arranging your insurance.
+We are an independent insurance intermediary who acts as on your behalf when arranging your insurance.
 Where we operate a delegated authority agreement on behalf of an insurer, we will act both as agent of the insurer, and on behalf of you, the customer.
 We have in place management controls to deal with any conflicts of interest that might arise.

 Products and Services:

 Our services include advising you on your insurance needs, arranging your insurance cover with insurers to meet your requirements and helping you with any ongoing changes you have to make.
 Although we will advise you on the information we need, we are not professional valuers/accountants, so must accept the sums insured/figures provided by you.
 Should you require assistance in calculating these figures you may need the services of a professional valuer/accountant.

 As part of our service, we will assist you with any claim you need to make and tell you what your responsibilities are in relation to making claims.
 If you mislay your policy at any time, we will issue a replacement policy document, if you request it.

 We usually offer advice from a range of insurers, representing a fair and personal analysis of the market.
 However, under certain circumstances we may only deal with a limited panel, or single insurer.
 We will confirm, for each individual policy we provide you with, the basis of our advice on our initial and renewal correspondence or reports.